 The task was to create a sense that this antiquity fits perfectly in a modern home.
 The location in the home was key because it would be in a location that would be captivating and enjoyed every day by both Dan and Robbyne.

 The walls are a beautifully crafted off-white custom-colored diamond finish plaster which is a constant throughout the home.
 Working with the plaster color and sheen, I chose white pebbles to the riser on the stair steps which add texture and soft visual interest to the composition.
-The dark wood contrasts the white and marries nicely with the dark piece of furniture at the top of the hall, while the hand- wrought iron work lends an artisanal feel that echoes the carving on the furniture.
+The dark wood contrasts the white and marries nicely with the dark piece of furniture at the top of the hall, while the hand-wrought iron work lends an artisanal feel that echoes the carving on the furniture.
 The final expression of contrast was the large, glossy, black spheres which are the perfect and final touch to this design.
-While there is a lot of contrasting elements this composition is balanced and harmonious and emphasizes the variety of materials.
+While there are a lot of contrasting elements, this composition is balanced and harmonious and emphasizes the variety of materials.